JonasMunck/st-sbl-presentation/PITCHME.md

 - Each error case must be thought through and evaluated -> lots of work.
 @ulend

+Note:

-@note[stop trade UI should not be able to do the same things as the originating system.]
+stop trade UI should not be able to do the same things as the originating system

 #### "Circuit Break" strategy